krasoffski/lsgbc/README.md

 # lsgbc
 CLI for https://couponsfromchina.com/

-Using `lsgbc` will allow you to sort, include or exclude different types of items.
+`lsgbc` will allow you to sort, include or exclude different types of items for best deal loop up.